Cyber Risk Insurance Guide

 - ERRORS AND OMISSIONS (E&O): While not included in all cyber policies, some carriers include an E&O insurance component which provides coverage for financial damages sustained by third parties (such as clients and customers) when your services fail.
 Examples might include software and service failures or poor advice by IT consultants.
 It is however important to note that E&O coverage differs greatly.
 Well structured E&O policies should extend coverage to include claims resulting from breach of warranty, breach of contract and/or claims asserting failure to deliver.

 - REGULATORY DEFENSE AND PENALTIES: This insuring agreement provides attorney’s fees and costs associated with formal regulatory or administrative investigations.
 It also provides coverage for any resulting fines or penalties.
 With regulators such as the FTC, SEC and OCR increasing cyber enforcement, regulatory defense coverage is increasingly important.
-Enforcement actions can result from:
+Enforcement actions can result from any of the below.
+For more information on assessing the scope of regulatory coverage and term negotiation, please see our guide.

 - Security failures such as failure to protect data (including employee information)